nathamayil/ML-based-allergen-detection-system/README.md

-# real-time-allergen-detection-system
+# ML-based-allergen-detection-system
-Project in progress.
+A ML Project based on identifying allergens in food images using colour channels